matfournier/presentations/purescript-intro.md

 ---

-# JS IS PRETTY FUNCTIONAL ALREADY
+# JS is pretty functional already

 But isn't javascript functional already?
 Depends on your definition of functional, but yes: